TheRealAnonymous008/quartz/content/Marine Corps Martial Arts.md

 	* **Execution** - the aggressor is taken to the floor.

 * **Leg Sweep** - in a standing position, sweep the aggressor's leg with your feet, using the aggressor's arm as a lever.
 * **Hip Throw** - used when the aggressor is moving towards or pushing you.
-It makes use of the a aggressor's forward momentum to throw them off balance by grabbing them, lifting them, and throwing them over your shoulder.
+It makes use of the a aggressor's forward momentum to throw them off balance by grabbing them, lifting them, and throwing them over your body (but while bending down so it is over your hip)
+* **Shoulder Throw** - used to take the aggressor to the ground while you remain standing.
+It is similar to a hip throw except you can remain standing and throw the aggressor over your shoulder.
 # Counters
 ### Strikes
 * **Move** - move away from the impact of the strike.  *Prefer to move away if possible*.